Hotwatt Blog

 EV Charging Infrastructure

 Auto makers and energy companies are working to build an efficient charging network and companies such as Tesla, ChargePoint, and Electrify America are developing extensive networks of fast-charging stations.
-As supply catches up with demand, the need for lithium batteries—including newer technologies such as high-capacity lithium-ion batteries and portable lithium batteries—creates exceptional market opportunities.
+As supply catches up with demand, the need for lithium batteries, including newer technologies such as high-capacity lithium-ion batteries and portable lithium batteries, creates exceptional market opportunities.

-Ensuring a steady supply of lithium is crucial.
-Geopolitical factors and market fluctuations affect the availability and price of lithium.
-Sourcing lithium within the U.S. would significantly impact the ability of manufacturers to ramp up production of EV batteries and infrastructure.
-The most significant lithium deposits are located in Nevada, California, and North Carolina.
+he most significant lithium deposits are located in Nevada, California, and North Carolina.
 Thacker Pass project in Nevada—estimated to contain 179 million tons of lithium ore—has the potential to become one of the largest lithium mines in the world.
 Other areas include Clayton Valley, Nevada, known for its rich lithium brine resources, and Salton Sea, California, a potential source of lithium from geothermal brines.

-In Newry, Maine a very large deposit of spodumene (crystals that contain the lithium) was discovered that has the potential to supply $1.5 billion worth of lithium.[iii]
+In Newry, Maine a very large deposit of spodumene (crystals that contain the lithium) was discovered that has the potential to supply $1.5 billion worth of lithium.[iv]
 Environmental concerns and the potential impact on the local community are being examined as the state decides whether to allow extraction of the lithium crystals.

 The use of lithium as an energy source helps to transition the U.S. away from fossil fuels and towards cleaner energy sources.
 While the growth of lithium mining in the U.S. presents significant opportunities—job creation, infrastructure development, and manufacturing growth—it also comes with challenges.
 Mining for lithium can have detrimental effects on local ecosystems and water resources.